Frequently Asked Questions

 What happens at the conference?

 There are panels throughout the day where women share their experience, strength and hope on various recovery-related topics.
 There are speakers on Friday and Saturday nights and a spiritual panel Sunday morning.
-There will be opportunities for fellowship in the hospitality suite and meetings, and special fun on Saturday night.
+There will be opportunities for fellowship at meetings, Friday night and Saturday night.

 What is the schedule?

-The conference starts with registration and the image collage workshop on Friday afternoon and runs through a spiritual panel on Sunday morning.
+The conference starts with conference check in on Friday afternoon and runs through a spiritual panel on Sunday morning.

 What is included in the registration cost?